WangShuxiong/SoptSC/ReadMe.txt

     	start for nonnegative matrix factorization, Pattern Recognition, Elsevier

 6) Example data is in file Data
+7) Plotgenes.m   --------- Plot selected genes specified by users.
+8) newmap.mat    --------- colormap used for plot_genes.

-7) The computation results is saved in file Results.
+9) The computation results is saved in file Results.

 Please refer to example.m for how to use the code.